 Not everyone uses verbal cues, especially when their lips are otherwise occupied.
 That means you can learn more about what is (and isn’t) working by paying close attention to your partner.

 Don’t drive the kissing party to where it only benefits you.
 The best kiss is one where both partners are happy.

 Gradually increase the intensity

-Gradually build up the kiss into something more, and don’t be afraid to tell your partner what you like (or don’t like), too.
+Gradually build up the kiss into something more.
+Don’t be afraid to use your body language to tell your partner what you like and don’t like.
 Communication, even nonverbal, is key.